 Tuesday, February 23, 2021

-The good news to wake to is a warmup that continues for the next week.
+The good news to wake up to is a warmup that continues for the next week.
 Hot enough to start experiencing humidity.
 We elected to walk 3 miles (5 km) north to the bridge connecting the next island.
 The Burnt Bridge, built in 1990, was dedicated to Army Captain Joseph M. Berkson.
 Together with the return walk, it lasted 2 hours.
 As we walk north, there are dozens of high-rise buildings on the east or seaward side.
-There is a single 42-floor high-rise condominium, 43 high-rise buildings between 12 and 28 floors, and a dozen between 5 and 10 stories high.
+There is a single 42-floor high-rise condominium, forty-three high-rise buildings between 12 and 28 floors, and a dozen between 5 and 10 stories high.
 On the west side are private homes, offices, and small businesses.
 Mostly the near west side of the peninsula consists of water.
-If you are feeling wealthy, you can purchase a 4-bedroom 6-bathroom 7,500 square foot (700 sq meter) ocean view apartment for US$8.5 million.
-There is little doubt that this is a wealthy community based on the vehicles locals drive.
+If you are feeling wealthy, you can purchase a 4-bedroom 6-bathroom 7,500 square foot (seven hundred sq meters) ocean view apartment for US$8.5 million.
+There is little doubt that this is a wealthy community based on the vehicles local’s drive.
 Many are top-end sport varieties of Mercedes Benz, BMW, Maserati, Ferrari, Porsche, Tesla, Range Rovers, etc. We saw many people walking, jogging, and some pushing their dogs in a stroller.
 Some wore face coverings.
 We greet as we pass, reflecting a friendly and relaxed community.

 Tropical cyclones have affected Florida in most months of the year, except January through March.
 Nearly one-third of the cyclones impacted the state in September, and almost three-fourths of the storms ravaged the state between August and October, which coincides with the peak of the hurricane season.
 Wind speeds average 130 mph (215 km/h).